 Elaborate preparations are being made for the holidays at the Inn.
 Saturday, Dec.
-22, will find the children and their friends assembled for a Christmas party in the sun-porch and ballroom.
-A special Christmas dinner will be served on Christmas Day from 1:15 until 2:30 at \$2.50 per cover.
-Numerous reservations for tables in the main dining room as well as in the sunporch are booked already.
+22, will find the children and their friends assembled for a Christmas party in the sun-porch and ballroom A special Christmas dinner will be served on Christmas Day from 1:15 until 2:30 at \$2.50 Numerous reservations for tables = per cover. the main dining room as well as in the surporch are booked already.

-Invitations have been issued for the annual New Year's Eve celebration on Monday, Dec.
-31. The evening's entertainment will consist of a supper de luxe and dancing in the public rooms of the hotel. a supper de luxe and dancing in the public rooms of the hotel.
-Every effort has been made to engage the best music obtainable from New York for this occasion, and unusually attractive souvenirs for both ladies and gentlemen will be presented.
+Invitations have been issued for the annual New Year's Eve celebration on Monday, De.
+31. The evening's entertainment will consist a supper de luxe and dancing in the public rooms of the hote Every effort has been made to engage the best music obtainable from New York for this occasion, and unusually attractive souvenirs for both ladies and gentlemen will be presented.
 The subscription list closes on Dec.
-26 at noon, after which time no cancellations or additional reservations can be accepted.
+26 at noon, after which time == cancellations or additional reservations can be accepted.

-The Fourth District Assembly of the Republican Committee celebrated the victory of the last campaign with an elaborate dinner on the evening of Dec.
-18 with about 200 guests present.
-The affair was voted a complete success in every respect, and the organization is considering making this an annual event at the organization is considering making this an annual event at
+The Fourth District Assembly of the Republican Committee celebrated the victory of the last campaign with an elaboration dinner on the evening of Dec.
+18 with about 200 guests present The affair was voted a complete success in every respect, and the organization is considering making this an annual event at the Inn.

-The Medical Society of the County of Queens will hold its annual dinner at the Inn on the evening of Dec.
-20, with an expected attendance of about 300.
-This is the second annual dinner which the society has held here with Dr. T. C. Chalmers in charge, and the plan is to hold these dinners yearly at the Inn.

-The Epsilon Delta Sorority gave a dance on the evening of Dec.
+The Medical Society of the County of Queens will hold in annual dinner at the Inn on the evening of Dec.
+20, with expected attendance of about 300.
+This is the second annual dinner which the society has held here with Dr. T. C. Chalmer in charge, and the plan is to hold these dimers yearly at the Im The Epsilon Delta Sorority gave a dance on the evening of Dec.
 21. For Thursday evening, Dec.
 27, the ballroom is engaged for a dance to be given by the Kappa Delta Sorority and on Dec.
 28 the Theta Pi dance takes place.
 For each occasion there will be about 75 or 100 couples dancing.
-Numerous requests for room reservations over the holidays are being received, and, owing to the crowded condition of the hotel at this season the management requests that all such are being received, and, owing to the crowded condition of the hotel at this season, the management requests that all such reservations be made at an early date.

-Among recent arrivals at the Inn are Mrs. G. B. Latimer, Chicago; J. R. Craig, Philadelphia; Mrs. A. W. Andrews.
-Plainfield, N. J.; Mrs. C. C. Smith, Portland, Ore., in company with Mrs. C. W. McArthur; Mr. and Mrs. Louis P. LaFranche, Boston, and Mrs. M. Wessman, West Midford, Mass., accompanied by her daughter, Miss Tapley Wessman.
+Numerous requests for room reservations over the holidary are being received, and, owing to the crowded condition of the hotel at this season, the management requests that all such notel at this season, the management requests that an sec-reservations be made at an early date.
+Among recent arrivals at the Inn are Mrs. G. B. Latimer Chicago: J. R. Craig, Philadelphia; Mrs. A. W. Andresa Plainfield, N. J.; Mrs. C. C. Smith, Portland, Ore, in com-pany with Mrs. C. W. McArthur; Mr. and Mrs. Louis P LaFranche, Boston, and Mrs. M. M. Wessman, West Midford

+Mass., accompanied by her daughter, Miss Tapley Wessman.
 After an extensive trip in Europe, T. J. McKinnon of London, is again at the Inn.
-With him are Mr. and Mrs. Courian, former guests, who have taken an apartment for an indefinite former guests, who have taken an apartment for an indefinite
+With him are Mr. and Mrs. Courisa former guests, who have taken an apartment for an indefinite period.

-Others registered include Horace Grey, London; F. R. Vollman, Dresden, Germany; F. L. Parsons, Binghamton, N. Y. Miss E. O'Malley, a former guest of the Inn, has returned for an indefinite stay.
-Arthur F. Wilson has joined his parents at the Inn for the holidays and Henry Wessman is with his mother until after New Year's.
+Others registered include Horace Grey, London; F. B Vollman, Dresden, Germany; F. L. Parsons, Binghamton, N. Y Miss E. O'Malley, a former guest of the Inn, has returned for an indefinite stay.
+Arthur F. Wilson has joined his parent at the Inn for the holidays and Henry Wessman is with Es-mother until after New Year's.